crystal-lang/crystal-book/docs/tutorials/basics/70_blocks.md

 end
 ```

-The abstracted structure declared in the `with_array` method is very common and that's why it's already implemented in [Indexable#each](https://crystal-lang.org/api/latest/Indexable.html#each%28%26%3AT-%3E%29-instance-method).
+The abstracted structure declared in the `with_array` method is very common and that's why it's already implemented in [Indexable#each](https://crystal-lang.org/api/Indexable.html#each%28%26%3AT-%3E%29-instance-method).

+NOTE:
-**Note:** both blocks declare a parameter (the current element while traversing the array) which we will see next.
+Both blocks declare a parameter (the current element while traversing the array) which we will see next.

 ## Blocks with parameters